djacob65/maggot-mkdocs/docs/definitions/mapping.md

 ### Mapping definition File

 The mapping file is used as indicated by its name to match a term chosen by the user during entry with another term from an ontology or a thesaurus and therefore to obtain a URL which will be used for referencing.
-It can be used for each metadata crosswalk requiring such a mapping (e.g. to the [Dataverse](../dataverse), [Zenodo](../zenodo) or [JSON-LD](../json-ld) format).
+It can be used for each [metadata crosswalk][1]{:target="_blank"} requiring such a mapping (e.g. to the [Dataverse](../dataverse), [Zenodo](../zenodo) or [JSON-LD](../json-ld) format).

 The role of this definition file is illustrated with the figure above
 <center>